 Historically, Thai Traditional Medicine has been heavily influenced by Indian Ayurvedic Medicine.
 Moreover, the whole of Southeast Asia, including China, has borrowed from Indian culture, philosophy, religion, and the Ayurveda healing arts.
 It’s a development that started its course around the 3rd century BCE, in fact, as it’s believed nowadays, primarily as a result of the expansion of the Buddhist religion across Asia.

-Over time, the traditional Indian healing arts (mostly Ayurveda, but also Tantra), such as herbal medicine, massage, yoga and meditation practices, became deeply intertwined with local folk healing medicines and methods in Southeast Asian countries, continually enriched by Buddhist religious influences, philosophy and practices.
+Over time, the traditional Indian Ayurvedic and Tantric healing arts, such as herbal medicine, massage, Yoga, and meditation practices, became deeply intertwined with local folk healing medicines and methods in Southeast Asian countries, continually enriched by Buddhist religious influences, philosophy and practices.

 Today, the Buddhist religion, statues and sculptures, paintings, and the abundance of Buddhist monks, monasteries and temples in Thailand, Cambodia, Tibet, Myanmar, Laos, Indonesia, and Vietnam, are the visible evidences of this development.